ivnitish/pagila-etl-airflow_assignment/README.md

     *   `rental_id`: Unique identifier for each rental.
     *   `rental_date`: Timestamp of when the rental occurred.
     *   `return_date`: Timestamp of when the item was returned (can be NULL if not yet returned).
     *   `last_update`: Timestamp indicating the last time the rental record was modified.
-This column is crucial for the incremental update logic.
+This column is used for the incremental update logic.

 **Destination Database: Rollup**